CalebBell/thermo/README.rst

 Roadmap
 -------

-This library has been in development for three years, and has been open-sourced earlier than originally intended due to the rapidly developing nature of open source.
-It is hoped that bugs can be identified by users, and the efforts of other libraries can be merged in, if those developers are interested.
-Also the conveniences of the open-source infrastructure (Git, continuous integration, coverage testing, easy installation through pypi) can help development substantially.

 This library includes a huge database of (70000+) chemicals taken from the PubChem database (selected by the availability of CAS numbers, which all data included here is indexed by).
 Regretably, only ~20000 of those have even one chemical property apart from metadata (molecular weight, etc.).
-Some niche aspects (ions, ionic liquids) have been poorly served by this database, and so extra databases manually curated for these are in development.
+Some niche aspects (ions, ionic liquids) have been poorly served by the PubChem, and so extra databases manually curated for these are in development.

 The Chemical and Mixture classes may be subject to considerably change in the